 The Graduate Program Administration Staff are responsible for the day-to-day operations of the programs.
 Some of their duties include responding to inquiries, facilitating degree processes, handling petitions and special requests, monitoring degree progress, student academic employment, fellowships, registration, and tuition processing, as well as maintaining program and student records.
+The Graduate

-The Graduate Program Staff also implement the recruitment and admission processes.
+Program Staff also implement the recruitment and admission processes.
 They are responsible for event planning, orientation activities, and supporting the administrative needs of new students.
 In addition, they are available to assist students with other ad-hoc issues or concerns.
-Most questions concerning the program can be addressed to the Graduate Program Administration Team, who will consult with the Graduate Program Advisor and GSC Chair as necessary.
+Most questions concerning the program can be addressed to the Graduate Program Administration Team, who will consult with the Graduate Program Administration Team, who will consult with the Graduate Program Advisor and GSC Chair as necessary.